tuxies-wiki-team/tuxies-wiki/docs/contributions/README.md

 File naming convention: kebab-case-is-the-best

-Perma links should match the file name as best as possible.
+Permalinks should match the file name as best as possible.

 Always pair `collapse` with a card unless the only content is a photo.
 If it has any text pair it with a card as such: